lolotrgeek/encoding_oracle/README.md

 Auto encodes any JSON data into tensor(s).

 ## TODO
-- un-normalize (decode) to extract data in human readable form
+- generate a human readable key set with normalized keys as values to be able to decode